mokarchi/DesignPatterns/README.md

 </p>

 ## Structural Patterns
+* Concerned with the structure (e.g., class members)
+* Many patterns are wrappers that mimic the underlyiing class' interface
+* Stress the importance of good API design

 ### Composite
 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.